-Through a multiple regression, we predicted the level of PTSD symptomatology individuals reported a month after a traumatic event (see Table 1).
-As hypothesized, controlling for the intervention and other relevant variables, peritraumatic dissociation significantly predicted PTSD symptomatology (=0.54, SE=0.19, t =2.65, p=0.0108).
+Through a multiple regression, we predicted the level of PTSD symptomatology individuals reported a month after a traumatic event (see Table 2).
+As hypothesized, controlling for the intervention and other relevant variables, peritraumatic dissociation significantly predicted PTSD symptomatology (β=0.54, SE=0.19, t =2.65, p=0.0108).
 Individuals who reported more dissociative symptomatology during a traumatic event were more likely to present greater PTSD symptomatology a month after the event.
 Gender, age, education, traumatic load, perceived social support, and traumatic stress during the event were not significant predictors of PTSD symptomatology.

-Mediation models
+Mediation models.

 As a next logical step in trying to understand the role of peritraumatic dissociation, we tested mediational models in which each of the significant predictors of dissociation (traumatic load and education) were included as meditional variables.
 Contrary to our hypothesis, dissociation was not a significant mediator between traumatic load and PTSD symptomatology (p=0.33; see Table 3).
 Also contrary to our hypothesis, education was not a significant mediator between traumatic load and PTSD symptomatology (p=0.33; see Table 4).